oedbro/dotfiles/README.md

 ### xscreensaver
 A tool for handling screensaver and lockscreen

+## sway
+Sway is a wayland wm, and the wm that i exchanged awesome for when updating.
+I changed the browser from chromium to google chrome due to casting issues in chromium.

 ## vim
 I use the Patogen plugin manager, `https://github.com/tpope/vim-pathogen`.
 This allows for easy plugin instalation.